 Since I have started niching down, I have found it easier to engage with and find my ideal clients and make content for them.

-Because before I started niching down with the health and wellness, it was, oh, I’ll just work with kind of any service-based business owner, which even before that, it was pretty much any entrepreneur, any business, didn’t just have to be service.
+Because before I started niching down with the health and wellness, I just worked with kind of any service-based business owner, which even before that, it was pretty much any entrepreneur, any business, didn’t just have to be service.
 So I have niched down so much from when I first started seven years, and I’ve found it just gets easier and easier the more you niche down.

-Jess: I know that a lot of people, like you mentioned earlier, get scared when it comes to niching down.
+I know that a lot of people get scared when it comes to niching down.
 They don’t want to be pigeonholed, they feel like they’re limiting themselves.
-What would you say to those people?

-Libby: Yeah, so that is the most common question and reservation that I hear with my coaching clients and also with people in my Mastermind.
 The irony is that, in marketing, the number-one rule is that if you talk to everyone, you’re talking to no one.
 This is why you should consider niching your wellness business.
 So the reality is, people think, “If I only help moms, then I can’t help men,” but the reality is you cannot market and create copy, meaning words or a post, a visual, that will speak effectively to both.
 You have to pick.
 And when you pick, that’s what’s going to lead the relationships and the brand building, and that’s what’s going to help you make the impact.
 So it doesn’t mean that, in that example, dads or men won’t appreciate your work.
 It means that you’re going to be helping specifically who you decide.
-In that example, it was moms.

 I can give you example after example of people who’ve done this on a small and large scale, but I think this all starts with having a growth mindset.

-Libby: So, yeah, Trust Your Body Project Whitney, she definitely has and she’s a great example.
 Some of you might say that’s polarizing, but the reality is if you want to be native to the content on social media and Instagram, you have to take a stance.
 So, however that looks for you and your brand, there’s different levels of that.
 You have to feel comfortable with it, but absolutely everything you just said I agree with.
-Whitney’s doing a wonderful job being clear and consistent, and I’m very proud of her.
-She’s doing great.
-With those comparison side-by-sides that you mentioned, creating content like that is native.
-That’s how we communicate.
-That’s what lands on the explorer page.
-So, creating content that people want to see and that consumers ask for, that’s staying relevant and understanding your expertise.
-You must do that in the online space.

-Libby: Yeah, absolutely.
-If you want to niche down, number one, I would say clearly define who you’re talking to.
+Number one, I would say clearly define who you’re talking to.
 You want to define your target audience.
-I have a free download on my website.
-I’m not sure where you’re gonna put that now, Jess, because you’re redoing my website.
-So, just creating your ideal client or it’s called your customer avatar.
-If you’re gonna niche down, the first step would be who are you speaking to so you can align your content for that person.
+If you’re going to niche down, the first step would be who are you speaking to so you can align your content for that person.
 Then the next step would be market research.
 You want to find out more about your ideal client, meaning that person that you’ve created, that one person, so this isn’t a man and a woman.
 It’s not zero to 100 years old.
 Let’s get specific with one person.
 Do market research.
 I think Facebook groups are a great tip.
-I know Jess and I have talked about Facebook groups before.
 There’s great business opportunities.
 You want to respect the admin, but I think it’s a great place where you can start to find out more about your ideal client.